thecmdrunner/remotion-gtts-template/README.md

 ## PROBLEMS TO FIX:

-1. Must kill the express server after render finishes.

-- Maybe fixable using `pm2`?
-- `npm run audioserver` should launch via `pm2` instead of `ts-node`.
-- Then simply kill it via `pm2 stop <path of file>`

-2. Doesn't work in codespaces because `audioserver` URL is `localhost:PORT`
+1. Doesn't work in codespaces because `audioserver` URL is `localhost:PORT`

 ## Get Started